 The site has two granite site markers.
 Site marker SMK-1 is just inside the west gate and contains minor cracks in its concrete base.
-Although the cracks were sealed in 2018, they are beginning to open and will start to deteriorate (PL-2).
-Inspectors also noted that a minor amount of soil had eroded from the north side of the concrete base.
-Both of these items will be repaired before the next inspection.
+Although the cracks were sealed in 2018, they are beginning to open and will be repaired before the next inspection (PL-2).
 Site marker SMK-2 is on the top slope of the disposal cell and is stable and legible (PL-3).
+No other maintenance needs were identified.